 Expanded audience reach

-That said, a multilingual call center can assist companies in connecting with their international audience and providing the support they need.
+That said, a multilingual call center can assist companies in connecting with their international audience and providing the support they need in their preferred language.
+This increases customer satisfaction as well.

 Bilingual and multilingual call center agents